Twelfth-Hour/unicorn-savings/README.md

 2. Yarn

 ## Installing

+> Note : While building up your local copy on the system there are certain config files that are hidden from the user.
+However, one can easily continue with their own config.
+One major config is the firebase config, for back-end you must create a new project in firebase(name it as `unicorn-savings-<your username>`) and download its serviceAccountKey.json and paste it in the config file.
+Within the client side, you must require the firebase config for your app, hence you need to create an app first within your firebase project(name the app same as the project) and copy the config of the firebase sdk provided and paste it in `client/src/config`.
+Along with the firebase config you need to have an assets folder within `client/src` that will provide the assets for the project.
+One can message any of the contributors to get the copy of the assets.

 To get a copy of the website running on your local system, proceed with the following steps: